kirangn514-sketch/dev-Temp/Javascript.md

 */

 // ============================================
-// PRACTICAL SCENARIO (Use this in interviews!)
+// PRACTICAL SCENARIO (Use this in tests!)
 // ============================================

 const employees = [